yoda-pa/yoda/.github/CONTRIBUTING.md

 $ pip install --editable .

 # run it!
-$ dude
+$ yoda
 # to exit the virtualenv, just type 'deactivate' without quotes
 ```
 #### First contribution
 In case you are unsure about where to start, you can look at the `easy` and `medium` issues.
-- [easy issues](https://github.com/dude-pa/dude/issues?q=is%3Aopen+is%3Aissue+label%3A%22difficulty%3A+easy%22) - do not require much work
+- [easy issues](https://github.com/yoda-pa/yoda/issues?q=is%3Aopen+is%3Aissue+label%3A%22difficulty%3A+easy%22) - do not require much work
-- [medium issues](https://github.com/dude-pa/dude/issues?q=is%3Aissue+is%3Aopen+label%3A%22difficulty%3A+medium%22) - should be a bit more involved than `easy` issues.
+- [medium issues](https://github.com/yoda-pa/yoda/issues?q=is%3Aissue+is%3Aopen+label%3A%22difficulty%3A+medium%22) - should be a bit more involved than `easy` issues.

 #### Sending a pull request
-Push to your fork and [submit a pull request](https://github.com/dude-pa/dude/compare/).
-Follow the [pull request template](https://github.com/dude-pa/dude/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
+Push to your fork and [submit a pull request](https://github.com/yoda-pa/yoda/compare/).
+Follow the [pull request template](https://github.com/yoda-pa/yoda/blob/master/.github/PULL_REQUEST_TEMPLATE.md)

 ## Github labels
 ### Issue labels